Manage access to Microsoft 365 Defender with Azure Active Directory global roles

 Accounts assigned the following Global Azure Active Directory (AD) roles can access Microsoft 365 Defender functionality and data:

 - Security administrator

 - Security Operator

 - Security Reader

-To review accounts with these roles, view Permissions in the Microsoft 365 security center.
+To review accounts with these roles, view Permissions in the Microsoft 365 Defender portal.

-Custom role access is a new capability in Microsoft 365 Defender and allows you to manage access to specific data, tasks, and capabilities in Microsoft Defender 365.
+Custom role access is a new capability in Microsoft 365 Defender and allows you to manage access to specific data, tasks, and capabilities in Microsoft 365 Defender.
 Custom roles offer more control than global Azure AD roles, providing users only the access they need with the least-permissive roles necessary.
 Custom roles can be created in addition to global Azure AD roles.
 Learn more about custom roles.